 Current Tax Expenditures

-The following sections list tax expenditures drawn from the Income Tax Act 2007.
+The following sections list tax expenditures drawn from the Income Tax Act 2007, as at 1 April 2015.
 Current analysis suggests that the Goods and Services Tax Act 1985 does not contain any tax expenditures.
-Appropriated cash payments (spending) made through the tax system, e.g. Working for Families tax credits, have also been included in the final part of the list.
+Appropriated cash payments (spending) made through the tax system, eg, Working for Families tax credits, have also been included in the final part of the list.
 Cash payments made through the tax system do not formally meet a tax expenditure definition, but have been included for transparency purposes.

 A small sub-section of tax expenditures with readily accessible data has been quantified (refer table 2).
-The government does not collect data on all tax expenditures as the compliance cost of collecting additional data is, in some instances, considered prohibitive.
-While work quantifying tax expenditures will continue, many tax expenditures may not be able to be quantified.
+The government does not collect data on all tax expenditures as the compliance and administration costs of collecting additional data exceed the value that data might provide.

 Note: measured in March tax years